 Chinese Dragon cookies are popular Malaysian Chinese New Year cookies that are similar to the much loved Chinese butter cookies.
 They pipe these dragon cookies into S-shape using a large open star piping nozzle and piping bag.
 Also with 2 dots of red colouring added as eyes.
 The Malays in Malaysia also have their own version of this type of buttery cookies called caterpillar cookies.
 Besides, they make both dragon cookies and caterpillar cookies with the same ingredients and piped into elongated shape instead.

 Moreover, traditional ingredients for dragon cookies are corn starch, milk powder, egg yolk, vanilla extract and icing sugar.
 Giving them a delicious buttery, milky and melt-in-your mouth texture.
-They are essentially butter cookies and indeed very similar to the classic Danish butter cookies.
-Customarily, Chinese New Year cookies good gestures either served at home to visitors or gifted to friends and family.
+Dragon cookies are essentially butter cookies and indeed very similar to the classic Danish butter cookies.
+Besides, Chinese New Year cookies good gestures either served at home to visitors or gifted to friends and family.

-For my Chinese dragon cookies gluten free recipe, I am using corn starch, gluten free all-purpose flour, potato starch, xanthan gum, stevia, vegan butter, eggs, agave syrup, rice milk, salt and vanilla extract.
-This dragon cookies recipe is not only gluten free but also vegetarian, dairy free, soy free, nut free, low carbs and refined sugar free.
-The eggs give these delicious buttery cookies a crunchy and melt-in-your mouth texture.
-I have tried many different vegan egg substitutes for this recipe and the cookies turned out too hard and chewy.
+For my Chinese dragon cookies gluten free recipe, my ingredients are corn starch, gluten free all-purpose flour, and potato starch.
+As well as xanthan gum, stevia, vegan butter, eggs, agave syrup, rice milk, salt and vanilla extract.
+This dragon cookies recipe is not only gluten free.
+But also vegetarian, dairy free, soy free, nut free, low carbs and refined sugar free.
+The eggs give these delicious buttery dragon cookies a crunchy and melt-in-your mouth texture.
+Likewise, I have tried many different vegan egg substitutes for this recipe and the cookies turned out too hard and chewy.